RedisLabs/redislabs-docs/content/ri/faqs.md

 ## General

 {{% expand "What is RedisInsight?" %}}
-RDBTool is a browser based management interface for Redis.
+RedisInsight is a browser based GUI for Redis.
 It lets you do the following -

+- Browse
   - View real time metrics from redis
+  - Create tabular views from your redis keys and export data in different formats
+  - Perform CRUD operations using the web based CLI
+  - Visualise and update data from [Streams](https://redis.io/commands#stream), [RedisGraph](redisgraph.io), [RediSearch](redisearch.io) and [RedisTimeSeries](redistimeseries.io).
+- Analyse
   - Analyze memory used by redis by keys or key patterns, by expiry, by data types or or the internal encoding
   - Filter keys by number of elements or by memory, and identify top keys
   - Profile redis to list keys or commands redis is executing
-- Create tabular views from your redis keys and export data in different formats
-- Perform CRUD operations using the web based CLI
+- Bulk Actions
+- Configure
   - View and modify redis configuration
   - View list of clients and kill specific clients
 {{% /expand %}}

 {{% expand "What problem does RedisInsight solve?" %}}